NamitaMalik/Lazy-Loading-with-Angular2-Routing/README.md

 So we have this small app which has basically 3 modules:

-1. AppModule - This is the parent module of the application
+1. AppModule - This is the root module of the application
 2. TasksModule - This is the child module of `AppModule`
 3. UsersModule - Child module of `AppModule`, sibling module of `TasksModule`

 Following are various components in which the application has been divided:

-1. AppComponent - This is the parent component of the application.
+1. AppComponent - This is the root component of the application.
 2. TasksComponent - It is the parent component in the tasks module.
 3. TaskDetailComponent - This component is responsible for displaying details of the task.
 4. TasksListComponent - Component that displays list of tasks.